 For example, I was actually driving through the subdivision I wanted to live in, looking for houses when I was looking at one.
 I noticed the neighbor across the street, was carrying things to her car.
 At the time, something inside of me was like…she’s moving or maybe she’ll list HER house for sale.
 It’s a pretty house.

 So I was praying to God, like I just can’t pay it.
 It’s too big of a jump, what if I crash and burn?
-I don’t feel comfortable to go over $1.3M-$1.4M.
-That is a little over $5k/month and about double what I pay now, so it feels like a closer jump.
+I don’t feel comfortable to go over a certain amount.

 I let the house sit there for a while.
 They were asking way over what I was personally comfortable with and so, it wasn’t the right house, right?!

-Then, after it sat there a while, they reduced the price to $1.5M.
+Then, after it sat there a while, they reduced the price $100k.
 NOW I know they are willing to work with me.
 So I put in an offer shortly after they reduced it.
-I put the offer at $1.4M.
+I put the offer $100K under their reduced price.
 They denied it.